darccide/ChinguPizza/README.md

 cd ChinguPizza
 ```

 Configure your own config.js.
 The credentials that are provided in the code will not work for you.
 They are for illustration purposes only.
 You will need to get your own credentials from Stripe and Mailgun.
 You will also need your own SSL cert.pem and key.pem files if you want to use https.
+I suggest you store those in a file named 'https' so you know why they exist.
+Use the following command to create these files: `openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -nodes -days 365 -subj '/CN=localhost'`.
+If you are curious https://www.shellhacks.com/create-self-signed-certificate-openssl/ has a more in-depth description about these generated files and the command as well.

 Run the project :